The male beauty industry in China is booming

 The total value of the personal-care items that men are purchasing on Tmall is soaring across all categories, even makeup.

-Chinese male beauty consumers trends in 2020
+Chinese male beauty consumers trends

 Chinese men’s awareness of cosmetics is constantly developing and improving.